 The world’s one big, shiny mirror reflecting the vibes we’re sending out.

 “You give hate to the world, it will give you hate back.
 You give love to the world, it will give love back.
-You give happy to the world, it will give you happy back.”
+You give happiness to the world, it will give you happiness back.”

 Like this?
 Subscribe to my Newsletter to get the latest articles.